Tampere: Government

 In 2007, Tampere switched to a new model of government.
 Since then, a mayor and four deputy mayors have been chosen for a period of four years by the city council.
 The mayor also becomes the seat of the city council for the duration of the tenure.

-Tampere was the first Finnish municipality to be elected mayor.
+Tampere was the first Finnish municipality to have an elected mayor.
 The mayor has no official relationship with the municipality; they serve as chair of the city board and direct the municipality's activities.
 The mayor's duties are defined in the city government's bylaws.
 Because the mayor and deputy mayors are trustees, they can be removed by the council if they lose the majority trust.

 For the first two years, Timo P. Nieminen, representing the National Coalition Party from 2007 to 2012, served as mayor.
 In 2013, Anna-Kaisa Ikonen of the same party was elected mayor.
 As of 1 June 2017, the number of deputy mayors decreased from four to three.
 Lauri Lyly (SDP) was elected Mayor of the City of Tampere for the period 2017–2021 at the City Council meeting on 12 June 2017.